Our Team

 JESSICA LEGGETT

-Speech Language Pathologist – Media/Marketing Manager
+Speech Language Pathologist – Media/Marketing Lead - currently on maternity leave

 Jessica received her Masters Degree in Speech Language Pathology from Western University.
 She has had many opportunities throughout her studies and years at Butterfly to work with children of all ages with a variety of communication difficulties including: speech sound disorders (articulation), language delays, fluency disorders (stuttering), and motor speech disorders.
 Jessica’s passion especially lies within early language learning and articulation therapy!
 She also believes wholeheartedly in family-centred care.
 She is passionate about helping children find their way to successful communication and loves to watch each of her clients find their voice and spread their wings!